stakater/mto-docs/content/features.md

 Exposed metrics contain, number of resources deployed, number of resources failed, total number of resources deployed for template instances and template group instances.
 These metrics can be used to monitor the usage of templates and template instances in the cluster.

-Additionally, this allows us to expose other performace metrics listed [here](https://book.kubebuilder.io/reference/metrics-reference.html).
+Additionally, this allows us to expose other performance metrics listed [here](https://book.kubebuilder.io/reference/metrics-reference.html).

 More details on [Enabling Custom Metrics](./reference-guides/custom-metrics.md)

 ## Graph Visualization for Tenants

 Multi Tenant Operator now supports graph visualization for tenants on the MTO-Console.
 Effortlessly associate tenants with their respective resources using the enhanced graph feature on the MTO console.
-This dynamic graph illustrates the relationships between tenants and the resources they create, encompassing both MTO's proprietary resources and native Kubernetes/Openshift elements.
+This dynamic graph illustrates the relationships between tenants and the resources they create, encompassing both MTO's proprietary resources and native Kubernetes/OpenShift elements.

 More details on [Graph Visualization](./reference-guides/graph-visualization.md)